thelastgrim/stash-tizen/README.md

 ## Install on TV

-Two real options.
-Pick based on how much friction you and your friends can tolerate.
+Two real options, until I manage to post the app on Samsung Store.

 ### Option A — Sideload